Apparent military coup in Sudan places already fragile transition to democracy at risk

 The Reuters news agency cited sources as saying soldiers had arrested most cabinet members and many pro-government party leaders.

-Feltman posted the initial U.S. position on State Department's Bureau of African Affairs Twitter page:

-The information ministry said the internet had been cut off and military forces closed bridges.
-The country's state news channel played patriotic traditional music and scenes of the Nile River.
+The information ministry said the internet had been cut off and military forces closed key bridges.
+The country's state-run news channel played patriotic traditional music and showed scenes of the Nile River.

 The Umma Party, the country's largest political party, described the arrests as an attempted coup, and called on people to take to the streets in resistance.
 Earlier, the Sudanese Professionals' Association, a group leading demands for a transition to democracy, issued a similar call.

-A possible takeover by the military would be a major setback for Sudan, which has grappled with a transition to democracy since long-time autocrat Omar al-Bashir was toppled by mass protests more than two years ago.

-Monday's arrests come after weeks of rising tensions between Sudan's civilian and military leaders.
+Monday's arrests cam after weeks of rising tensions between Sudan's civilian and military leaders.

 A failed coup attempt in September fractured the country along old lines, pitting more-conservative Islamists who want a military government against those who toppled al-Bashir.
 In recent days, both camps have taken to the street in demonstrations.